A $200 million New Caney ISD bond passed with 53.38 percent approval.

 “Bus rapid transit is like a rubber tire version of light rail,” says Margaret Schroeder, PE, MASCE, Engineering Division Manager for the city of El Paso.
 “It’s usually about a fifth of the cost of light rail.
 The focus is on providing fast, efficient service.”

 The Conroe Southwest Regional Wastewater Treatment Plant (WWTP) in Conroe, Texas, was originally built in 1974 and had major improvements in 1987 and 1991.
 The last improvement project was undertaken in 2006 when fine-bubble aeration was implemented, along with the addition of single-stage, high-speed blowers in an effort to reduce energy costs.
-This last effort was largely unsuccessful due to hydraulic issues in the plant which caused the water surface elevation in the aeration basins to vary by more than a foot.
-The variation was too much for reliable operation of the installed blowers.
-The WWTP therefore had not seen any effective major renovation or rehabilitation efforts in more than 25 years.

 For years now, the transportation industry has been trending to more aggressive design and construction schedules, especially with design-build and other alternative delivery projects.
 Consequently, innovative tools that help meet today’s robust QC/QA requirements while achieving efficient staff utilization and collaboration across geographic regions have become more critical than ever before.